Welcome to the Younger Driver Traffic Safety Tool-Kit

 Please review the material here on our web site so you can help your child be a better — and safe, teen driver.

 This webpage is a one stop toolkit/resource center for materials which are useful to traffic safety partners who are working with new and young drivers.

-On July 1, 2013, the following changes to the cell phone/texting laws for drivers with a probationary license, Class DJ, Class MJ or a learner permit take effect (for cell phone and texting violations committed on or after November 1, 2014):
+On November 1, 2014, the following changes to the cell phone/texting laws for drivers with a probationary license, Class DJ, Class MJ or a learner permit take effect (for cell phone and texting violations committed on or after November 1, 2014):

 - Conviction will result in a mandatory 60-day driver license or permit suspension.